To share or not to share...that is the question.

-In this post, I’ll identify the items you should never share on your personal profile (Timeline) or your business page.
+In this post, I'll tell you all about the items you should never share on the personal profile (Timeline) or your business page.

-Many of these are common sense, but I still see people sharing them.
+Many of these may seem like common sense, but I still see people sharing them once in a while.

 1. Home Address